Disease Guide ·Progressive Retinal Atrophy ·2026

 7Does pet insurance cover PRA?

-It depends on your policy's coverage of hereditary conditions.
-Many comprehensive policies do cover hereditary conditions including PRA diagnosis.
-However, since there's no treatment, the insurance payout is limited to diagnostic costs ($200-$500).
-If your dog develops secondary cataracts requiring surgery, that could be covered as well.
-Enroll before any vision symptoms appear to avoid pre-existing condition exclusions.
+Depends on hereditary condition coverage - many comprehensive policies do cover PRA diagnosis.
+Since there's no treatment, payout is limited to diagnostic costs ($200-$500).
+Secondary cataracts requiring surgery may also be covered.
+Enroll before vision symptoms.

 Marcel Janik, founder of RealVetCost